 ●Anastomotic leak associated with a more distal conduit leak

 Complications of this procedure include stent malpositioning and migration, especially when used in close proximity to the gastroesophageal junction, and stent obstruction.
 The types of esophageal stents are described in another topic.
-(See "Expandable stents in the treatment of esophageal obstruction", section on 'Types of stents'.)
+(See "Use of expandable stents in the esophagus", section on 'Types of stents'.)

 The authors perform endoscopic stent placement for an esophageal perforation in the operating room with fluoroscopic guidance.
 The fundamental technical components include: